Recently updated on April 21st, 2026 at 11:26 am

 Wait for the Defendant’s Response

-After the defendant is served with the court papers in Georgia Small Claims Court, they are generally not required to file a written response.
-Both you and the defendant are expected to appear in court on the scheduled hearing date.
+After the defendant is served with the court papers in a small claims case in Georgia, they are generally expected to file a written answer within the time allowed (typically 30 days from service).
+Both you and the defendant are then expected to appear in court on the scheduled hearing date.

-This ensures both parties are prepared and have a fair opportunity to present their case.
+This process helps ensure both parties are prepared and have a fair opportunity to present their case.

 Step 7